RESEARCH. The Spaces Between. Research context.

 There are a great many wonderful Masters Student Research Theses and Final Year Architecture Design-led research projects I have had the pleasure of working with over the years.
 Many of these have been critical and speculative Place and Site focused or in the collective urban housing ecologies and related Urban Design project fields.
 A selection of introductions to these follows.
 All MArch Theses are available for reference through the VUW Library.

-2023 |design LaB_ with collaboration from Peter Connolly & VICTORIA WILLOCKS
+2023 |design LaB_ with Peter Connolly & VICTORIA WILLOCKS

 Henry Craw, Rural Renaissance.